 How to Host a Maine Lobster Bake This Summer

-An outdoor Maine lobster bake with friends makes for a laid back, memorable evening in the summertime.
+An outdoor Maine lobster bake with friends makes for a laid-back, memorable evening in the summertime.
 Is there anything better than delicious food and good company?
 We definitely don't think so.
-The best part is that it is easy to prepare and cleanup, but looks and tastes like a gourmet endeavor.
+The best part is that it's easy to prepare and clean up, but looks and tastes like a gourmet endeavor.
 It doesn't matter where you live in the U.S., Maine Lobster Now can deliver lobster caught right off of the Maine coast directly to your doorstep.

 Hosting a Maine Lobster Bake